Breadcrumbs are a compact way to show navigation hierarchy. They are unobtrusive and not distracting.

 - There is some debate about whether breadcrumbs should show the site/application hierarchy or the path that the user has taken (i.e., more akin to the origin of the name "breadcrumb").
 However, most guidelines recommend the former, where the links show the site hierarchy, rather than user's path.2

 - Place breadcrumbs above the content, but not above any primary navigation (such as a horizontal or header menu).1

 - Avoid using multiple sets of breadcrumbs on one page.

 Breadcrumbs should be constructed from standard links and text, and should inherit the same states.
 As with standard links, breadcrumb links may have normal, hover, active, and visited states.

 Condensed Breadcrumbs - You may use this pattern when the number of items exceeds about 5 or as space requires.
 Clicking on the "..." can expand the entire list, or only the last few items.

 Dropdown Breadcrumbs - This is a less common pattern that combines breadcrumbs with a vertical menu to allow users to navigate non-linearly.
 It is not standard and should be used sparingly.
-You can find some examples and guidelines for this pattern here.
+See examples and guidelines for this pattern.